mweiberg-fsu/coaps-python/README.md

 - **Jupyter Notebook** - Interactive IDE for writing and running code with visuals and notes.

 ### Additional Tools
 While it is important to understand the fundamentals of Python and the syntax it utilizes, we don't need to fly in the dark!
 GitHub Copilot can be natively installed via extensions in Visual Studio Code or PyCharm.
 This is essentially an AI coding assistant that can help the onboarding process for those just being introduced to Python.
+We'll also install Git Bash, which is a terminal line command tool that lets us keep our files, plots, and scripts externally for access from other users or other devices!

 - **GitHub Copilot** - AI assistant that suggests and completes comments/code in real time.
+- **Git Bash** - A terminal utility command-line tool that lets us keep our files externally on GitHub.

 ## Table of Contents
 - [Anaconda](#anaconda)